opensearch-project/OpenSearch/TESTING.md

 Generating test coverage reports for OpenSearch is currently not possible through Gradle.
 However, it *is* possible to gain insight in code coverage using IntelliJ’s built-in coverage analysis tool that can measure coverage upon executing specific tests.
 Eclipse may also be able to do the same using the EclEmma plugin.

-Test coverage reporting used to be possible with JaCoCo when OpenSearch was using Maven as its build system.
-Since the switch to Gradle though, this is no longer possible, seeing as the code currently used to build OpenSearch does not allow JaCoCo to recognize its tests.
-For more information on this, see the discussion in [issue #28867](https://github.com/elastic/elasticsearch/issues/28867).

-Read your IDE documentation for how to attach a debugger to a JVM process.
+Please read your IDE documentation for how to attach a debugger to a JVM process.

 # Building with extra plugins